thorek1/MacroModelling.jl/paper.md

 This package supports the user especially in the model development phase.
 The intuitive syntax, automatic variable declaration, and effective steady state solver facilitate fast prototyping of models.

 Once the model is solved the package provides user-friendly functions to generate output.
-The package stands out with it's ability to calculate sensitivities of model moments.
+The package stands out for its ability to calculate sensitivities of model moments, its automatic variable declaration, and effective steady state solver.

 # Acknowledgements